Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Comparative analysis

-{ To provide a multifaceted understanding, we conduct a systematic comparative analysis by providing a cross-cutting analysis, which compares these methods along four axes that highlight the fundamental trade-offs in the field. \begin{itemize} \item \textbf{Action granularity:} We analyze whether methods output high-level skills (a sequence of actions) or low-level torques/poses (fundamental commands that directly control a robot's motors/limbs).
+\item \textbf{Action granularity:} We analyze whether methods output high-level skills (a sequence of actions) or low-level torques/poses (fundamental commands that directly control a robot's motors/limbs).
 This is a critical design choice that determines a system's precision, ability to handle contact-rich tasks, and real-time feasibility.
-It reveals the trade-off between long-horizon planning (coarse actions) and fine-grained control (fine actions, e.g., joint torques). \item \textbf{Data and supervision regimes:} We compare methods based on their data sources (e.g., expert demos, play data, web data) and supervision signals (e.g., human labels, learned rewards, FM-generated code).
-This axis is crucial as it directly impacts annotation cost, scalability, and a method's ability to generalize to out-of-distribution scenarios. \item \textbf{System cost and latency:} We now explicitly compare the computational and memory costs of different approaches, both at training and inference time.
-This is a vital organizing principle because real-world robots must operate under strict hardware and latency constraints.
-This axis highlights the practical gap between theoretically powerful models and deployable systems. \item \textbf{Environments and evaluations:} We compare the benchmarks, tasks, and hardware used for evaluation.
-This axis aims to understand the external validity of a method's claims, highlighting the critical distinction between results achieved in controlled simulations versus the complexities of the real world, as sim-only results can hide calibration drift and sensor noise. \end{itemize} }
+It reveals the trade-off between long-horizon planning (coarse actions) and fine-grained control (fine actions, e.g., joint torques).